natete/DrupalDevDays-Ionic-Workshop/README.md

 {{date.format('DD dddd')}}
 ```

 The final touch is display this date in uppercase.
-We will use, _text-uppercase_ another provided directive utility to achieve it (you can check the available utils directives [here](http://ionicframework.com/docs/v2/theming/css-utilities/)).
+We will use, _text-uppercase_ another provided attribute utility to achieve it (you can check the available utils attributes [here](http://ionicframework.com/docs/v2/theming/css-utilities/)).
 We will surround the text of the button in a _span_ with the mentioned attribute.
 If everything went right we should have:

 ```html